dtinth/taskjob/README.md

 Nongoals: I don't care about

 - __Chaining.__ Tasks don't need to be chainable.
+- __Uncancellation.__ If a task is canceled, then it is indeed canceled!

 I came across whatwg/fetch#27, but that discussion is too long.
 Basically, I don't want to to extend Promises with cancellations.